How Should E-Commerce Website Use Segmentation In Push Notifications?

 Why is Segmentation important?

 Segmentation is one of the most important aspects of every marketing plan.
-It allows you to know your customer and target them with relevant messages.
+It allows you to know your customers and target them with relevant messages.
+It also helps to increase customer engagement.
+Proper segmentation of push subscribers can also lead to a higher conversion rate.
 Segmentation can be based on any attributes like region, language, behavior or device.
 You can also segment based on the actions user take on your websites like items or products purchased, clicked, or time spent on a product or category or more.
+In website notification also, segmentation plays an important role in the success of the campaign.
+With proper segmentation, you can optimize your push conversion rate.

-Without segmentation, it’s hard to do any kind of A/B testing.
-If you want to test the content of your push notification, you need to 1st send to a small segment and see how the customer reacts to it before sending to the larger segment.
+Without segmentation, it's hard to do any kind of A/B testing.
+If you want to test the content of your push notification, you need to 1st send it to a small segment and see how the customer reacts to it before sending it to the larger segment.
 The segment also helps to analyze customer better.
 For e.g., if you want to send a notification to specific geo, with Segmentation you can do that.
 There helps to profile your customer and create campaigns accordingly.
+When generating leads on a tight budget, a proper segmentation helps you convert those leads to customers.

-You can create the dynamic segmentation using GTM.
-You can also segment dynamically using PushEngage platform.
-Once you have users segmented, you can then target with right kind of notification or personalization.
-This will result in higher open rate, CTR, lower unsubscribe rate and higher revenue.
+You can create dynamic segmentation using GTM.
+You can also segment dynamically using the PushEngage platform.
+Once you have users segmented, you can then target with the right kind of notification or personalization.
+This will result in a higher open rate, CTR, lower unsubscribe rate and higher revenue.
 Our study shows that with Segmentation, click rates increased by 2x in Web Push Notifications.
+Also, the notification sent to the targeted segment also leads to a decrease in push notification unsubscription rate.

 What customer expects from your E-commerce website?